remorses/akarso/README.md

 ## How to use Akarso

 -   Sign up at https://akarso.co
--   Create and Admin Portal, choosing a slug and adding your supabase access token
+-   Create and Admin Portal, choose a slug and add your supabase access token
--   Akarso will host an admin portal at `slug.tenants.akarso.co` where your users can setup SSO with your app
+-   Akarso will host an admin portal at `slug.tenants.akarso.co` where your users can setup SSO to your app
--   You can redirect to the Admin Portal from your application with the `akarso` npm package, read how to setup it [here](https://akarso.co)
+-   You can redirect to the Admin Portal from your application with the `akarso` npm package, read how to setup it [in the dashboard](https://akarso.co)

 ## How it works